go-mix/mix/README.md

 In the field of Music development, often the timing is known in advance, e.g. a **sequencer**, the composition of music by specifying exactly how, when and which audio files will be played relative to the beginning of playback.

-Ergo, **ontomix** seeks to solve the problem of audio mixing for the purpose of the playback of sequences where audio files and their playback timing is known in advance.
+Ergo, **mix** seeks to solve the problem of audio mixing for the purpose of the playback of sequences where audio files and their playback timing is known in advance.
 It seeks to do this with the absolute minimal logical overhead on top of the audio interface.

-Ontomix takes maximum advantage of Go by storing and mixing audio in native Go `[]float64` and natively implementing Paul Vögler's "Loudness Normalization by Logarithmic Dynamic Range Compression"
+Mix takes maximum advantage of Go by storing and mixing audio in native Go `[]float64` and natively implementing Paul Vögler's "Loudness Normalization by Logarithmic Dynamic Range Compression"

 ### Time

-To the Ontomix API, time is specified as a time.Duration-since-epoch, where the epoch is the moment that ontomix.Start() was called.
+To the Mix API, time is specified as a time.Duration-since-epoch, where the epoch is the moment that mix.Start() was called.

 Internally, time is tracked as samples-since-epoch at the master out playback frequency (e.g. 48000 Hz).
 This is most efficient because source audio is pre-converted to the master out playback frequency, and all audio maths are performed in terms of samples.